Star Wars: The Last Jedi (2017)

 In fact, Johnson has taken the formula and tried to breathe new life into the saga by deconstructing it, much in the same way that Rogue One went for a more realistic take.
 It doesn’t always work, but when it does, it elevates Star Wars: The Last Jedi somewhere closer to art: By far the film’s best sequence has Rey (Daisy Ridley) and Kylo joining forces (briefly) to defeat Supreme Leader Snoke (Andy Serkis) and his Praetorian Guard.
 As they fight, acting, choreography, art direction, costume design, and special effects all coalesce around the color red as both a symbol of anger (Kylo) and strength (Rey).
 It’s jaw-dropping.
 There are other inspired moments: Admiral Holdo (Laura Dern) rams an enemy ship at light speed, resulting in ten seconds of silent images that are as beautiful as a painting; resistance fighters pilot their ski speeders so close to a planet’s surface that they leave streaks of scarlet behind them; as Luke dies he stares longingly at the sunset in a poetic callback to his young self in Star Wars: A New Hope.
 Aesthetically, Star Wars: The Last Jedi is the best episode since Star Wars: The Empire Strikes Back.

 Not all is perfect, of course.
 Johnson wants to be free from Star Wars‘ pre-existing expectations, which is an interesting notion in theory.
-But it makes little narrative sense with what’s been established before.
+But there are moments that feel inconsistent with the universe that’s been established before.
 A particularly bizarre scene has General Leia (Carrie Fisher), seemingly dead and floating in space, employing the Force to fly like Mary Poppins in a display of power we never knew she possessed.
-The question of Rey’s parentage – Is she Luke’s daughter?
+The question of Rey’s parentage – is she Luke’s daughter?
 Obi-Wan’s granddaughter?
 Ben’s sister? – is resolved (or is it?) in a perfunctory manner that doesn’t feel like a continuation of what was set up in Star Wars: The Force Awakens.
 And how can the ghost of Yoda (Frank Oz) summon lightning, let alone hit Luke in the head with a cane?

 Carlos I. Cuevas